frios/WhatsNew/README.md

 This package is a simple way of adding What's New pages to your app.
 The pages are dynamically created based on the number of items passed to the WhatsNewView.

-This framework supports iOS, iPadOS, tv)S (15.0 and above) and macOS (12.0 and above).
+This framework supports iOS, iPadOS, tvOS (15.0 and above) and macOS (12.0 and above).

 ## How to use: